springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 **This guide was written with for building as a regular 'user'.
 For "OPTIONAL" system installation using 'sudo', you will likely need your root pwd unless your admin has authorized your sudo account otherwise.**

+*Make sure you dont skip steps you dont understand, especially the "unset DESTDIR" stanza after each section builds.
+That is critical and always right before the option to install on system.*

 *This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH/Bitness as needed.*